MtitiTendai/react-hotel_booking/README.md

+# Simple Hotel Booking System

-Features
+## Features

-User authentication (signup/login)
+a.
+User authentication (signup/login) <br>

-Search and book hotel rooms
+b.
+Search and book hotel rooms <br>

-Manage and view booking history
+c.
+Manage and view booking history <br>

-Admin dashboard for hotels, rooms, and reservations
+d.
+Admin dashboard for hotels, rooms, and reservations <br>

-Responsive and user-friendly interface
+e.
+Responsive and user-friendly interface <br>

-Tech Stack
+## Tech Stack (Technologies used in development of a fullstack booking system)

-Frontend: React
+- <b> Frontend: React

-Backend: Flask
+- <b> Backend: Nodejs + Exprees

-Database: MySQL
+- <b> Database: MongoDb

-Installation
+# Installation
+This involves the process of configuring all necessary requiremens of the project

-Clone the repository to your local machine.
+i.
+Clone the repository to your local machine. <br>

-Install dependencies for both frontend and backend.
+ii.
+Install dependencies for both frontend and backend. <br>

-Configure database connection settings.
+iii.
+Configure database connection settings. <br>

-Start the frontend and backend servers.
+iv.
+Start the frontend and backend servers. <br>

 ## Usage